Constitution of Maine: Article IV: "House of Representatives, Senate, and Legislative Power"

 Despite the constitutional prohibition, the legislature has embedded a complex corporate network of corporations that serve as "an instrumentality of the state" and declared to be "essential government functions" and are linked to a network of "public-private relationships" also referred to as 'quasis" and business consortiums".
 This has largely occurred since 1977 when the Maine Legislature chartered the Maine Development Foundation as a non-profit corporation to serve as an instrumentality of the state with the expressed intent to establish legislative authority to centrally manage Maine's economy:

 §915.
 Legislative findings and intent: "There is a need to establish a new basis for a creative partnership of the private and public sectors ... but which does not compromise the public interest or the profit motive.
 The state's solitary burden to provide for development should lessen through involving the private sector in a leadership role .....
 The foundation shall exist as a not-for-profit corporation with a public purpose, and the exercise by the foundation of the powers conferred by this chapter shall be deemed and held to be an essential governmental function.

-In Governor Seldon Conner's inaugural address of 1876, he said these words pertaining to the new constitutional amendment:
+In Governor Seldon Connor's inaugural address of 1876, he said these words pertaining to the new constitutional amendment: